KarliEST/geomarkers-frontend/README.md

-# GEOLOCATION PROJECT
+# GEOMARKERS PROJECT

 ### Project author: Karli Kullasepp.

 # Read Me

 Frontend for a webapp that displays/adds/removes/updates interactive markers on map.
 Markers use popup modal to display marker data(lat, long, description).
 Marker data is exchanged with app's back-end in GeoJSON format.
 Currently map is bound to Estonia's near region (boundary can be disabled/removed in code) and uses OpenStreetMap or Maa-amet map.

 * Project is made, using React and React-Leaflet / Leaflet.
 * Requests are made, using Axios.